 Successful Market Economies in Latin America

 As an overall market, Latin America is identified by four major regional markets: Mexico, South America, Central America and the Caribbean.
-It continues to be a major market opportunity for the U.S. with exports to the region valued at over $300 billion per year.
-High market growth opportunities are emerging in many industrial sectors through out Latin America.
+It continues to be a major market opportunity for the U.S. with its exports to the region valued at over $300 billion per year.
+High market growth opportunities continue to emerge in many industrial sectors through out Latin America.

 In the world market, Latin America has had stable, real GDP performance for the past recent years and its purchasing power per capita has grown.
-Latin American and the Caribbean is expected to expand by 1.3% GDP in 2014, and to further expand to about 2.2% in 2015.
+The region is expected to expand by 2.2% GDP in 2018.
 Although the slowdown that has occurred in more advanced economies is expected to have only a moderate effect in most Latin American countries, risks in the outlook still may exist.

-Over the past several years, Latin American governments have taken advantage of a very favorable global environment, and able to respond to domestic and international economic fluctuations.
-More recently, global slowdown fears are starting to weigh on the region's financial markets with equities, currencies, and commodities being impacted.
+Over the past several years, Latin American governments have taken advantage of a very favorable global environment, and have been able to respond to domestic and international economic fluctuations.
+More recently, global slowdown fears have weighed in on the region's financial markets with equities, currencies, and commodities being impacted.

 Latin America Free Trade Pacts and Agreements